 As you watch The Phantom of the Opera, the long-running show about a musical genius living beneath the Paris Opera House, you’ll feel inspired to embrace everything French at Bouchon Bakery & Café.
 Head to the Bouchon Café late in the afternoon (the service ends at 5 p.m.) to dine on French classics like a Croque Madame or Confit de Canard.
 Then for dessert, make your way to Bouchon Bakery to indulge in sweet French treats like macarons and eclairs.

-Waitress is a musical about a woman who finds love at first bite — which is just how you’ll feel when you have dinner at Bluebird London.
+Moulin Rouge!
+The Musical is an immersive feast for the senses, telling the story of a young composer who falls in love with a cabaret actress.
+And that's just how you'll feel when you have dinner at Bluebird London.
 It’s love at first bite.
-The restaurant offers a special pre-theater menu, with three courses ($50) available daily from 5-7 p.m.
-And just like the musical, where everything is cooked to perfection, that’s the story at Bluebird London, too, from the Gnocchi Parisienne with maitake mushroom and pickled cauliflower to the Sticky Toffee Pudding dessert.
+The restaurant offers a special pre-theater menu, with two courses ($42) or three courses ($49) available daily from 5-7 p.m.
+And just like the musical, where everything is cooked to perfection, that’s the story at Bluebird London, too, from the Cauliflower Salad with golden raisins and spiced nuts to the Sticky Toffee Pudding dessert.

 Chicago and Porter House Bar and Grill

 New York is known for its chophouses, but many people claim that Chicago is America's spiritual steak capital.
 So if you’re looking to dine out before the musical Chicago, Porter House Bar and Grill is your place.
 Whatever cut you want, you’ll find it here – Porterhouse (of course), Filet Mignon, even true Japanese Wagyu.
 The doors open for dinner at 3 p.m., so there’s plenty of time for “All That Jazz.”